lommaks777/alena/.qoder/repowiki/en/content/Backend Architecture/Backend Architecture.md

 ## Introduction
 This document provides comprehensive architectural documentation for the backend serverless functions in the Alena application.
 The system is built on Vercel's serverless infrastructure and consists of three primary API endpoints: `generate-result.js`, `submit.js`, and `stats.js`.
 These functions support a psychological assessment quiz designed to help women in migration identify their adaptation stage and receive personalized guidance.

 The backend follows a stateless, event-driven model typical of serverless architectures, with request-response patterns, CORS handling, and JSON payloads.
-Data persistence is implemented via a file-based system using `answers.json`, and AI-powered feedback generation is orchestrated through OpenAI's API with fallback logic.
+Data persistence has been migrated from file-based storage to Supabase cloud database, providing improved scalability and reliability.
+AI-powered feedback generation is orchestrated through OpenAI's API with fallback logic.
 This documentation details the data flow, execution model, error resilience, and scalability characteristics of the system.

 ## Project Structure